-My lifework is in creating experiences where people find the craft instruction to reach for their best writing, find the community to connect meaningfully across backgrounds and reach for their best selves, and find the lifelong inspiration of the creative life.
+My lifework is in creating experiences where people find the craft instruction to reach for their best writing, find the community to connect meaningfully across backgrounds, and find the lifelong inspiration of the writing life.

-To do this, I facilitate Kahini’s correspondence programs; host annual writing residencies in Po’ipū, Kaua’i; Kolkata, India; and Kampala, Uganda; and give as a philanthropist to artists and visionaries around the world.
+To do this, I facilitate the Olympia Writing Center; host annual writing residencies in Po’ipū, Kaua’i; Kolkata, India; and Kampala, Uganda; and give as a philanthropist to artists and visionaries around the world.
 I’m currently working on a new book.

 What is your idea of perfect happiness?

 Whenever I’m working to bring people together through reading and writing.
 Which is pretty much all the time.

 People who live with empathy for others and to serve others, and who constantly seek to understand the world better.

 If you could be a non-human animal for a day, what would you be?

 What is your most marked characteristic?

 What is the trait you most deplore in yourself?